dagraham/etm-dgraham/README.md

       * Daylight saving time begins @s 2010-03-14 @r y &M 3 &w 2SU @c shared

-- Additionally, individual components are stored in convenient formats.
-E.g., the components of a repetition rule are combined and stored as an rrulestr.
 - Two timestamps are automatically created for each item, one corresponding to the moment (microsecond) the item was created and the other to the moment the item was last modified.
 A new *history* view in etm  displays all items and allows sorting by either timestamp.
 The default is to show oldest first for created timestamps and newest first for last modified timestamps.
 - The creation timestamp is used as the unique identifier for the item in the data store and is accessed as `item.eid`.
 - The hierarchical organization that was provided by file paths is provided by the *index* entry, `@i`, which takes a colon delimited string.
 E.g., the entry `@i plant:tree:oak` would store the item in the *index* view under: